Mansur Ali Khan: Reign as Nawab

 The Nawab slowly started taking active interests in matters and found much to complain of, which made certain inquiries during the year 1852.
 Of ₹ 16 lacs assigned to him by the East India Company his personal allotment was ₹ 7,50,000 lacs only.
 The remainder was used for the other members of the family and any unexpected balance was transferred to the Nizamat Deposit Fund, which later became the subject of a great controversy.

-Nawab Nazim Mansur Ali Khan, better known as Feradun Jah founded the Nizamat School and College or the Nawab Bahadur's institution, which is also known was the Nawab's High School and the Nawab's Madrassa.
-The Nawab's High School or the Nawab Bahadur's Institution was set up in 1825 exclusively for the son and akrobas of the Nawabs'.
-He also rebuilt the present building of Nizamat Imambara after the fire of 23 December 1846, just parallel to the north face of the Hazarduari Palace at a cost of more than ₹ 6 lacs during those times.
+Nawab Nazim Mansur Ali Khan, better known as Feradun Jah, founded the Nizamat School and College or the Nawab Bahadur's institution, which is also known as the Nawab's High School and the Nawab's Madrassa.
+The Nawab's High School or the Nawab Bahadur's Institution was set up in 1825 exclusively for the son and akrobas of the Nawab.
+He also rebuilt the present building of Nizamat Imambara after the fire of 23 December 1846, just parallel to the north face of the Hazarduari Palace, at a cost of more than ₹ 6 lacs during those times.